KpuBemKa/schedule-alarm/README.md

 Website source code can be found in `components/website/source`.
 `site_builder.py` in the `website` directory is a helper script to embed all `.css` & `.js` files included by `index.html` into a single `index.html` file, and then place it into `components/data_image` directory, which will be flashed onto the ESP32.

 CMake is configured to run the `site_builder.py` script automatically before the build starts if any source files have been changed.
+Don't forget to make a `venv` directory in the `website` one with installed requirements from `requirements.txt`.

 `website/source` directory also contains a `test.html` file, which runs some unit-tests on some components.
 Results are displayed in the console.
 It is not included in the final, merged website as it's not included by `index.html`